-Run on sentences are sentences that contain too many ideas without proper punctuation.
-Not all long sentences are run on sentences.
+Run-on sentences are sentences that contain too many ideas without proper punctuation.
+Not all long sentences are run-on sentences.
 It is perfectly acceptable to join several related ideas in one compound sentence.
-However, if you don't follow punctuation rules, a sentence can become a run on.
-A simple explanation of run ons and some examples of run on sentences should help to make this point clear.
+However, if you don't follow punctuation rules, a sentence can become a run-on.
+A simple explanation of run-ons and some examples of run-on sentences should help to make this point clear.

-Each sentence has 3 necessary components
+Each sentence has three necessary components:

-If a sentence is lacking in one of the 3 components, it is called a dependent clause.
+If a sentence is lacking in one of the three components, it is called a dependent clause.
 Dependent clauses can't stand alone - they need to be joined to another clause.

-However, there are rules that have to be followed when creating compound sentences, in order to avoid creating a run on sentence:
+However, there are rules that have to be followed when creating compound sentences, in order to avoid creating a run-on sentence:

 Related independent clauses are clauses that could stand on their own, but that are related to each other.
 For example: "Jim is cold; he wants to go inside."
 Each of the two clauses in this sentence are independent clauses - they could stand by themselves.
 They are related, so they are joined together by a semicolon.

 An independent clause can be made dependent on another clause, by using a subordinating conjunction.
 For example: "Jim is cold but he wants to say outside."
 The second clause "He wants to stay outside." could be an independent clause.
 However, the subordinating conjunction "and" makes it dependent on the first clause.
 With the "and" at the beginning, the sentence could no longer stand on its own.
 It is dependent on the first clause.

 "Kelly likes to cook" is an independent clause that could stand by itself.
 "She makes chicken every day" is an independent clause that could stand by itself.
 These two sentences cannot be joined by a comma.
 The improper use of a comma here is called a comma splice.

 "Mary has dogs" is an independent clause that could stand by itself.
 "She has a beagle" is an independent clause that could stand by itself.
-As written, the sentence is a run on sentence since it contains two separate ideas.
+As written, the sentence is a run-on sentence since it contains two separate ideas.

 One of these thoughts needs to be a separate sentence, or a conjunction needs to be used.
-For example, it would be acceptable to say "Ann likes to read; she reads lots of books and goes to the library 3 times a week."
+For example, it would be acceptable to say "Ann likes to read; she reads lots of books and goes to the library three times a week."